Price of Amazon Fire sticks slashed in Prime Day sale

 The Amazon Prime Day sale is here and there are plenty of savings to benefit from, including money off the company’s own Fire TV sticks.

-The sale kicked off today and finishes at midnight tomorrow (12 July).
+The sale kicked off yesterday and finishes at midnight tonight (12 July).
 This means there’s still time to pick up discounts across a wide range of product categories, including tech, TVs, laptops, household essentials and home appliances.

 We’ve also spotted lots of great deals on Amazon’s own products, including the Echo dot smart speaker (was £54.99, now £21.99, Amazon.co.uk) Kindle ebook readers (was £84.99, now £59.99, Amazon.co.uk) and the Echo Show 8 smart displays (£64.99, Amazon.co.uk).